fqqlsun/LEAF_production/docs/code_architecture.md

 (6) 'spatial_scale' : an integer that defines the spatial resolution (in meter) of the exported products.

-(7) 'location' : a string specifying the location to export the products.
-The valid string for this parameter could be either 'drive' or 'storage', representing Google Drive (GD) and Google Cloud Storage (GCS), respectively.
+(7) 'out_location' : a string indicating the destination for exporting the products.
+An acceptable value for this key is 'drive' or 'storage', corresponding to Google Drive (GD) and Google Cloud Storage (GCS), respectively.

 (8) 'bucket' : a customized name string of a bucket on GCS.
 This parameter only is used when the exporting location is GCS (when value corresponding to 'location' is 'storage').
 Note that a bucket with this name must exist on your GCS before exporting products.